-- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification
+- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification a) Cash and cash equivalents

 The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and must be applied retrospectively.
-The Company is currently assessing the impact the amendments will have on current practice and whether existing loan agreements may require renegotiation.
+The Company is currently assessing the impact the amendments will have on current practice and whether existing loan agreements may require additional disclosure.